-Surveillance imaging after EVAR or any subsequent endoleak intervention is based on the most recent intervention unless it increases the frequency of interval imaging of prior established interval
+Surveillance imaging after EVAR, or any subsequent endoleak intervention, is based on the most recent intervention.

 For any subsequent interventions for endoleak repair, imaging can be obtained at 1 month with CT and then follow protocol as above.

 Endovascular (Stent) Iliac Repair (PVD-6.8.3)